Polariton Laser in the Bardeen-Cooper-Schrieffer Regime: Conclusion

+In conclusion, we demonstrate a system that exhibits spontaneous symmetry breaking (polariton condensate or laser) which, although having spectral features commonly identified in a polariton BEC, is shown to take place above the Mott transition, with physical characteristics consistent with an open-dissipative-pumped system analog of a polaritonic BCS state \cite{footnote_ShimanoPRL}.

-In conclusion, we demonstrate a BCS-like polariton lasing state.
-We summarize our results in Fig.~\ref{fig:sample}e, where we highlight in green (blue) the properties we used to distinguish our BCS-like polariton laser from a polariton BEC (photon laser).
-The BCS-like polariton is different from a photon laser by the preservation of a bound state, in the form of an e-h-polariton, manifested in spectral features including an emission linewidth that remains narrow and emission frequency well below the cavity or exciton resonance frequencies without sudden shifts.
-These spectral features are distinct from a photon laser but closely resemble a polariton BEC.
-However, we unambiguously distinguish our system from a BEC-like state by measurement of the absorption spectra of the electronic reservoir, showing our polariton laser is formed above the Mott density where excitons no longer exist, and the gain is provided by inverted electronic bands.
-The experimental observations are described quantitatively by a fermionic theory that extends the ideal BCS theory to an open, pumped and dissipative system at non-zero temperature.
-The theory, validated by the experiments, furthermore confirms the microscopic origin of the BCS state by revealing the crucial role of electron-hole interactions for the formation of the BCS state and showing electron distributions and interband coherences that are qualitatively similar to the zero-temperature polariton BCS states.
-A pair-breaking excitation gap opens in the BCS-like state, but is substantially reduced from that of an ideal polariton BCS state due to the elevated electron temperature, dephasing and cavity dissipation.
-Future work may probe the gap using intraband terahertz spectroscopy, observe the smooth crossovers among the BEC, BCS and photon lasing states, and explore conditions to realize other possible phases of the electron--hole--photon coupled system.
+We summarize our results in the table in Fig.~\ref{fig:sample}, where we highlight in green the properties we used to distinguish our polariton state from a polariton BEC in the low-density regime, and in blue from a photon laser in the high-density regime.
+Distinct from a photon laser, our polariton laser is formed by a bound state of electron, hole, and photon, manifested in spectral features including an emission linewidth that remains narrow and emission frequency well below the cavity or exciton resonance frequencies without sudden shifts.
+These spectral features closely resemble a polariton BEC.
+However, we show that spectral features of the laser emission alone is insufficient for identifying it to be in the BEC or BCS regime.
+Fermionic gain in the electronic reservoir was measured in our system, suggesting a BCS-like state.

+The experimental observations are described by a fermionic many-particle theory that extends the ideal BCS theory to an open, pumped and dissipative system at nonzero temperature.
+The theory, validated by the experiments, furthermore reveals at the microscopic level that our polariton laser crucially involves the electron-hole interactions typical for the formation of a polaritonic BCS state, and has electron distributions and interband coherences that are qualitatively similar to the zero-temperature polariton BCS states.
+The pair-breaking excitation gap, which can neither be ruled out nor confirmed with our present experimental setup, is found to be substantially reduced from that of an ideal polariton BCS state due to the elevated electron temperature, dephasing, and cavity dissipation.